+- Definitions-Pharmaceutical Annex A,

+- Procedures to Purchase Human Medical Commodities Including Pharmaceuticals-

+Pharmaceutical Annex B

+- Listing of Medical Commodities

+Pharmaceutical Annex D

-- Definitions-Pharmaceutical Annex A, - Procedures to Purchase Pharmaceuticals and Medical Commodities-Pharmaceutical Annex B - Fillable Spreadsheet for Listing Pharmaceuticals-Pharmaceutical Annex D - Request for Approval to Purchase Veterinary Pharmaceuticals-Pharmaceutical Annex F
+- Request for Approval to Purchase Veterinary Pharmaceuticals-Pharmaceutical Annex F

 - 1. Explain what are the primary livestock diseases requiring veterinary treatment and prevention. - 2.
 Explain what pharmaceuticals and biologicals you require for treating the most prevalent livestock diseases. - 3.
 Describe the current situation affecting the availability of veterinary commodities. - 4.
 Describe local pharmaceutical manufacturing capacity and registration of pharmaceutical products in country. - 5.
 Discuss the role of the ministry(ies) responsible for animal health and veterinary commodities. - 6.
 Discuss any restrictions on the importation of pharmaceuticals, such as - a.
 Waivers from the government allowing the importation of pharmaceuticals, and - b.
 Written assurance from the government that the pharmaceuticals will not be quarantined, taxed, embargoed, or otherwise delayed from reaching the intended population.